 NEW!
-My graphic novel with illustrator Veronica Agarwal will be available June 18 – read more about it below.
+My graphic novel with illustrator Veronica Agarwal is now available – read more about it below.

 I write novels for young adults, represented by Caryn Wiseman of Andrea Brown Literary Agency.
 My first novel, The Latte Rebellion, was published by Flux Books in January, 2011 and Scholastic Book Clubs in fall of 2011.
 In May 2012, it received the bronze IPPY Award for Children’s Multicultural Fiction from Independent Publisher magazine.
 My second novel, Underneath, was published by Flux in June 2013.
 My third novel, The Truth Against the World, was published in June 2014 by Flux.